blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 - 2–4 second active spikes every 60 seconds when the host wakes, reads sensors, and issues I²C transactions.
 - A longer, higher-amplitude session every ~60 minutes when the Notecard transmits the queued summary (~250 mA avg for MBGLW; up to ~350 mA for Starnote, with variable session length).

-If you see a continuous mid-level draw rather than this spike pattern, the ATTN pin is likely not cutting host power — check that the DIP switch on the Notecarrier CX is in the `HST` position.
+If you see a continuous mid-level draw rather than this spike pattern, the ATTN pin is likely not cutting host power — typically a `card.attn` wiring or firmware issue.
+The Notecarrier CX exposes the Notecard's `ATTN` interrupt and an `EN` input that gates the on-board host's 3.3 V rail; ATTN-driven host power gating requires that those two pins be tied together so the Notecard's wake/sleep signal actually de-energizes the Cygnet.
+Verify that connection (per your carrier wiring) before assuming a firmware bug — the HST/NC DIP switch on the Notecarrier CX selects only which device is connected to the USB serial interface and has no effect on host power.
 Mojo is the fastest way to confirm that the sleep architecture is actually working before the unit goes underground.

 ## 9. Limitations and Next Steps